Inflectra/spira-documentation/docs/Requirements-Management-Integration/Importing-From-DOORS.md

-This section outlines how to use the included Importer for importing folders, projects, modules and requirements from an IBM Rational DOORS database into a project in SpiraTest®, SpiraPlan® or SpiraTeam® (hereafter referred to as SpiraTeam).
+This section outlines how to use the included Importer for importing folders, projects, modules and requirements from an IBM Rational DOORS database into a project in SpiraTest®, SpiraPlan® or SpiraTeam® (hereafter referred to as Spira).

 ## Installing the Importer

-This section outlines how to install the importer onto a workstation so that you can then import requirements from DOORS into SpiraTeam.
-It assumes that you already have a working installation of SpiraTeam v3.0 or later and a working installation of DOORS 9.0 or later.
+This section outlines how to install the importer onto a workstation so that you can then import requirements from DOORS into Spira.
+It assumes that you already have a working installation of Spira v3.0 or later and a working installation of DOORS 9.0 or later.

 You can download the Importer from the Inflectra's website under